-On May 25, 2017, central banks, regulatory bodies, market participants, and industry working groups from a range of jurisdictions released the FX Global Code (the "Code").
+Central banks, regulatory bodies, market participants, and industry working groups from a range of jurisdictions released the FX Global Code (the "Code") on May 25, 2017.
 The Code is a common set of principles intended to enhance the integrity and effective functioning of the wholesale foreign exchange markets ("FX markets"), certain segments of which have, to date, been largely unregulated.
 The Code will supplement, rather than replace, the legal and regulatory obligations of adherents.

 Although the Code includes principles that are akin to many of the requirements under the new Markets in Financial Instruments Directive package ("MiFID II") and U.S. Commodity Futures Trading Commission ("CFTC") rules under the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 ("Dodd-Frank Act"), in several respects the Code goes beyond those requirements.
-As such, for many market participants, adherence to the Code will require material changes to existing operating models, compliance procedures, client disclosures, and other documentation.
-Adherence to the Code is voluntary, but several regulators have expressed that they expect market participants to adhere, and there will be public and private sector pressure to publicize adherence.
+As such, for many market participants, adherence